AnandAnil/First_steps/readme.md

 # Do as i say...

+# Use this with normal Ubuntu. else modify as needed. in the end i need everything to work properly

 first open a command prompt in the location of your script

 next run the following command